 Huu Mai, Artist-in-Residence in Piano

 To Huu Mai, music is without question one of the greatest achievements of humankind.
 As a passionate advocate of the musical arts, he has dedicated much of his life's work towards the proliferation and advancement of music education.
 In the field of piano pedagogy, Mr. Mai's innovative approaches to technique and effective practice have been well-received by the piano educator community.
 A passionate believer in passing on the gift of music, his students have been recognized nationally and internationally.

 He is a frequent guest-lecturer having presented for numerous associations including chapters of the Music Teachers National Association, and the College Music Society National Conference.
 Mr. Mai's presentations include Circular Technique, The Art of Practice, Beyond Piano: Developing a Comprehensive Curriculum, Developing Artistry: Keys to Unlocking Musicality, Decoding Ear Training: A Practical Progression, and Breathing and Rhythm: The Missing Link to Expression.
 In addition to speaking engagements, he is an active adjudicator with the Georgia Music Teachers Association and throughout the southeastern United States.

 A believer in the importance of service to the community, Mr. Mai served as president of the Cobb County Music Teachers Association from 2012 to 2016, and frequently speaks and performs for Kiwanis International.
 In 2009, Mr. Mai co-founded the “Rising Star Concerto Competition” along with Eriko Ishikawa and Robert Trocina.

 He holds a B.M. from Kennesaw State University School of Music in Piano Performance (2000-2004), where he studied with David Watkins, and is certified with the Yamaha Music Education System for which he taught from 2004 to 2008.
-Mr. Mai is the recipient of the 2019 Georgia Music Teachers Association “Teacher of the Year” Award.
+Mr. Mai is the recipient of the 2019 Georgia Music Teachers Association “Teacher of the Year” Award, the 2021 Kennesaw State University College of the Arts "Outstanding Part-Time Teaching" Award, and the 2020 and 2021 Steinway and Sons "Top Teacher" Award.